Mortgage rates fuel buyer’s remorse, create opportunities for loan assumptions

 “We really wanted to take the pulse on how people who’ve bought a house in the past year feel about their purchase and specifically about their mortgage rate,” Giovanetti said.

-The survey found that more than half of recent buyers regret taking out a mortgage when rates were high.
-78% said they were at least “somewhat stressed.”
-Interest rates will remain high for the rest of the year.
-And 84% plan on refinancing to a lower interest rate in the future.
+The survey found that more than half of recent buyers regret taking out a mortgage when rates were high, and 78% said they were at least “somewhat stressed.”
+Interest rates will remain high for the rest of the year, and 84% plan on refinancing to a lower interest rate in the future.

-“That promise of you’ll be able to refinance down the line—while it’s true, it might just take a little longer than some people initially thought,” Giovanetti said.
+“That promise of, ‘Oh, you’ll be able to refinance down the line.’
+While it’s true, it might just take a little longer than some people initially thought,” Giovanetti said.

-Conditions in the housing market have buyers and sellers using under-the-radar benefits to avoid higher interest rates.
-Have you ever heard of a mortgage assumption?
+Conditions in the housing market have buyers and sellers using under-the-radar benefits to avoid higher interest rates, including mortgage assumptions.

-“It’s one of the benefits of VA loans that hasn’t been talked about in recent years, in large part because we’ve been in this era of historically low interest rates,” Chris Birk, vice president of mortgage insight for Veterans United Home Loans, said.
+“It’s one of the benefits of [Veterans Affairs] loans that hasn’t been talked about in recent years, in large part because we’ve been in this era of historically low interest rates,” said Chris Birk, vice president of mortgage insight for Veterans United Home Loans.

-“In this market right now, you can take over a VA homeowner’s mortgage and that includes their interest rate.”
+“In this market right now, you can take over a VA homeowner’s mortgage and that includes their interest rate,” he said.

 According to data from Ginnie Mae, nearly 9 in 10 VA homeowners have a mortgage rate below 5%.
 Birk says buyers and sellers must take these elements into consideration when entering into a mortgage assumption.